 *A special note: during the time of COVID-19, face-to-face gatherings, including the meetings described below, are not occurring.
 However, groups are still meetings online via Zoom wherever possible.
 If you see a group below that appeals to you, please contact the church office and we’ll let you know if and how the group is gathering virtually!*

 Sunday Contemporary Issues Forum

 Sunday, 9:45 am, Walker Room

-Adult discussions on living a Christian life in the world today with speakers on community, social, mission and outreach.
+Adult discussions on living a Christian life in the world today with speakers on social justice and community issues.
 Recent topics have included a review of the United Methodist Social Principles and a film on the environmental impact of coal-fired plants.
 Forum often has speakers from local non-profit organizations and discussions on issues such as racial justice, homeless services, care for the elderly, etc.

 Monday, 7-8:30 pm, Walker Room